David-Rushton/FootballCli/src/FootballCli/README.md

 ### View Full Exception Details

-This project uses the excellent [Spectre.Console](https://spectresystems.github.io/spectre.console/) to render to the console.
-Spectre.Console pretty prints exceptions, which is great for users but terrible for devlopers.
-To view full exception messages add this env var:
+This project uses the excellent [`Spectre.Console`](https://spectresystems.github.io/spectre.console/) to render to the console.  `Spectre.Console` pretty prints exceptions, which is great for users but hides details you might need when debugging.
+To view full exception messages, with stack traces, use this env var:

 ```powershell
 $ENV:DOTNET_ENVIRONMENT = "Development"